F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Introduction

 Despite these successes, a growing body of work suggests that RLVR does not primarily introduce new knowledge, but instead sharpens the output distribution toward solutions already accessible to the base model \citep{rl_passk_incentivize, can_grpo_transcend, wu2025invisible, dang2025weight}.
 Empirical evidence based on pass@$k$ \citep{pass_at_k} indicates that RLVR-trained models may underperform their base counterparts at sufficiently large sampling budgets, consistent with a narrowing of solution diversity \citep{rl_squeezes}.
 At the same time, other studies argue that prolonged or carefully scaled RL can expand the effective reasoning boundary \citep{prorl, rl_new_skills}, leaving the role of RLVR an open question.

 Most modern RLVR systems rely on group-relative methods such as GRPO \citep{grpo} and its variants \citep{dapo, cispo, drgrpo}, which compute advantages from multiple rollouts per prompt.
 The group size thus becomes a critical design choice, yet existing work provides conflicting guidance: \citet{it_takes_2} show that two rollouts suffice and connect GRPO to DPO \citep{dpo}, while \citet{brorl} advocate scaling rollouts to broaden exploration.
-Since group size directly controls which trajectories receive learning signal, understanding its interaction with sharpening is essential.
+Since group size controls how much of a prompt's rollout space is exposed to each update, understanding its interaction with sharpening is essential.
 This raises a fundamental question: \emph{how does group size affect the optimization dynamics of group-relative RLVR with binary rewards, and can we mitigate sharpening without scaling computational cost?}

-In this paper, we analyze the sampling dynamics of group-relative RLVR and propose F-GRPO, a lightweight modification that addresses sharpening at practical group sizes.
-Our contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=4pt] \item We derive a closed-form tail-miss probability characterizing when active RLVR updates miss rare-correct modes, revealing non-monotonic dependence on group size that reconciles conflicting prior findings: small groups preserve diversity through inactivity, large groups through coverage, while intermediate groups, most common in practice, maximize sharpening risk. \item Building on the categorical framework of \citet{brorl}, we analyze how probability mass redistributes within the correct set, showing that unsampled-correct mass can decrease even when total correct mass increases. \item We propose F-GRPO, a difficulty-aware advantage scaling applicable to any group-relative objective including GRPO, DAPO, and CISPO, and demonstrate consistent pass@256 improvements on both reasoning math and OOD benchmarks while preserving or improving pass@1 across three model families, without additional computational cost. \end{itemize}
+Our contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=2pt, topsep=4pt] \item We make explicit the tail-miss probability, characterizing when an active RLVR update omits a rare correct subset for a prompt.
+Its non-monotonic dependence on group size helps reconcile prior conflicting findings: small groups can preserve high pass@$k$ through inactivity, large groups through coverage, while intermediate groups, common under compute constraints, may maximize active tail-miss events. \item Building on the categorical framework of \citet{brorl}, we analyze redistribution within the correct set and show that unsampled-correct mass can decrease even when total correct mass increases. \item We use a single-solution Maze setup, showing that pass@$K$ can degrade even when each prompt has a unique correct sequence. \item We propose F-GRPO, a difficulty-aware advantage scaling applicable to group-relative objectives including GRPO, DAPO, and CISPO, and show at fixed $N{=}8$ that it transfers across methods and models, consistently improving math and OOD pass@256 while preserving or improving pass@1, without additional rollout cost. \end{itemize}

-Figure~\ref{fig:main} illustrates the core finding: tail-miss probability peaks at intermediate group sizes, and F-GRPO at $N{=}8$ matches or exceeds GRPO at $N{=}32$, achieving higher pass@256 (52.6 vs.\ 49.5 on AIME 2025; 75.7 vs.\ 71.4 on IFEval) and improved OOD pass@1 (34.0 vs.\ 31.0), while using $4{\times}$ fewer rollouts.